 FGCI uses personal X.509 certificates for user authentication as do most of the middleware based grid environments.
-In this approach the users doesn't need a personal user accounts in the cluster they are using.
-This means also that CSC user account is not necessary for FGCI usage.
+In this approach the user doesn't need a cluster specific personal user account since the authentication is done on the grid level.
+This also means that CSC user account is not necessary for FGCI usage.

 Certificate requests need to be signed by a Certification Authority (CA) which acts as a trusted third party.
 CSC is using GÉANT Trusted Certificate Service (TCS) as the authority to provide X.509 certificates for Finnish academic grid users.
 The certificates are requested through the Sectigo Certificate Manager that generates and downloads the certificate to your local computer.
 The certificates are valid for one year at a time.

 Obtaining a grid certificate from GEANT

 Please ONLY use your personal computer for obtaining your grid certificate as your grid certificate will be stored in the default download folder of the computer you are using for obtaining the certificate.

 Enter the name of your home institute (English institute names are recognized) and select it from the list below the text field.

 Login using your HAKA username and password.
 HAKA account is created by your home organization, not by CSC.
 Typically this is the user account you use to log in to local university network.